EFF Town Hall: ICE, CBP, and Digital Rights

 Stream Info

-If the event is captioned, you should be able to view captions below the stream.
-You can also open captions in a separate window by clicking here.
+Accessibility: This event is live-captioned.
+Once the stream begins, captions will show below the video.
+They can also be viewed in a separate window by clicking here.

 Simulcasts: Twitch, Facebook Live, Twitter, and YouTube Live

-This event will be recorded and available on our Youtube page.
-Recordings of previous streams can be found here.
+This event will be recorded and available on our Youtube page and the Internet Archive.

 Event Expectations